India Refurbishing its AN-32 Transport Fleet

 “A contract for Total Technical Life Extension, Overhaul and Re-equipment of AN-32 fleet has been concluded with Spets Techno Export, Ukraine to overhaul and upgrade these planes, as part of the IAF fleet management approach.
 The project includes calendar life extension up to 40 years, overhaul and re-equipment of AN-32 aircraft.
 There were no conditionalities at the time of acquisition of AN-32 with the Russian Government.
 This information was given by Defence Minister Shri AK Antony in a written reply to Shri Vijay Jawaharlal Darda and Smt Shobhana Bhartia in Rajya Sabha today.”

-June 13/09: Reports say that India’s Ministry of Defence signed a $400 million deal with Ukrainian firms to refurbish “close to 100″ AN-32s under a life extension contract.
+June 13/09: Reports say that India’s Ministry of Defence signed a $400 million deal with Ukrainian firms to refurbish “close to 100” AN-32s under a life extension contract.
 Reports are slightly conflicting, due to lack of transparency on both sides.
+The contract is eventually established as covering 105 planes, and is signed 2 days later, on June 15/09.

-Word of the deal leaked after a June 9/09 AN-32 crash, shortly after it took off from the Mechuka landing base, near the Chinese border.
-Investigators are still looking for the aircraft’s “black box” as of June 18/09.
+Word of the deal leaked after a June 9/09 AN-32 crash, shortly after it took off from the Mechuka landing base near the Chinese border.
+The state of the fleet is well known, and early leaks re: upgrades are a good way to divert heated inquiries into the fleet’s safety.
 Indian Express.

 March 3/09: Jane’s adds that the upgrade will involve about 70 aircraft, adding that around 50 of the 100 remaining AN-32s will require structural refurbishment, as well as systems modernization.
 It will apparently be performed in cooperation with Elbit Systems, whose avionics are popular with the Indian military.